Tiger stripes (Enceladus): Appearance and geology

 Images from the ISS camera onboard Cassini revealed the 4 tiger stripes to be a series of sub-parallel, linear depressions flanked on each side by low ridges.
 On average, each tiger stripe depression is 130 kilometers long, 2 kilometers wide, and 500 meters deep.
 The flanking ridges are, on average, 100 meters tall and 2–4 kilometers wide.
 Given their appearance and their geologic setting within a heavily tectonically deformed region, the tiger stripes are likely to be tectonic fractures.
-However, their correlation with internal heat and a large, water vapor plume suggests that tiger stripes might be the result of fissures in Enceladus' lithosphere.
+However, their correlation with internal heat and a large, water vapor plume suggests that tiger stripes might be the result of fissures in Enceladus's lithosphere.
 The stripes are spaced approximately 35 kilometers apart.
 The ends of each tiger stripe differ in appearance between the anti-Saturnian and sub-Saturnian hemisphere.
 On the anti-Saturnian hemisphere, the stripes terminate in hook-shaped bends, while the sub-Saturnian tips bifurcate dendritically.

 Virtually no impact craters have been found on or near the tiger stripes, suggesting a very young surface age.
-Surface age estimates based on crater counting yielded an age of 4–100 million years assuming a lunar-like cratering flux and 0.5-1 million years assuming a constant cratering flux.
+Surface age estimates based on crater counting yielded an age of 4–100 million years assuming a lunar-like cratering flux and 0.5–1 million years assuming a constant cratering flux.